melezhik/sparky/posts/SparkyAsSimpleOrchestratorforSelfHostedClusters.md

 # Sparky as a simple orchestrator for self hosted clusters

-Kubernetes seems to overkill and too complex when all you have is few pods scattered across 3 virtual machines.
+Kubernetes seems to be an overkill and too complex when all you have is few pods scattered across 3 virtual machines.

-People use selfhosted or homelabs systems a lot, and every time I see those posts on [fosstdon](https://fosstodon.org/tags/homelab) I think how great solution [Sparky](https://github.com/melezhik/sparky) would be:
+People use selfhosted or homelabs systems a lot, and every time I see those posts on [fosstdon](https://fosstodon.org/tags/homelab) I think what a great solution for that [Sparky](https://github.com/melezhik/sparky) would be:

 - Simple installation

 - Included control plane with clear and easy to use UI

-- Rakulang + Sparrow all battery included framework for automation
+- Rakulang + Sparrow - all battery included framework for automation

 # Design